fglmtt/coding/lectures/github-copilot.md

 If you use Copilot and turn on the code filtering feature, then GitHub will take responsibility—not you—for any copyright issues that arise from unmodified code suggestions Copilot provides

-Copilot also includes a code-referencing feature to assist users to find and review potentially relevant open source licenses.
+Copilot also includes a code-referencing feature to assist users in finding and reviewing potentially relevant open source licenses.
 When a match is located, Copilot provides an alert that includes links to repositories for any such matching code, along with any available information on applicable software licenses

 ### 4.5.
 Who owns the suggestions provided by Copilot?